tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 > Demo: [View the changes](https://github.com/tinacms/next-blog-starter-graphql/compare/split-author-data..add-tina-gql) we made to add Tina GraphQL

-## Conclusion
+## To be continued

-Our goal is to bring the capabilities of a full-fledged CMS to the filesystem.
-And while the topic of this post was mostly about working locally with GraphQL, Tina Cloud will offer the same great experience through a hosted headless API.
-In the coming weeks we'll be sharing more about how the this API will work with TinaCMS to bring visual content management to your website with minimal overhead.
+Being able to work locally with GraphQL is a first step to help us bring the capabilities of a full-fledged CMS to the filesystem.
+Tina Cloud will offer the same great experience through a hosted headless API.
+In the coming weeks we'll continue sharing more about how this API works with TinaCMS to bring visual content management to your website with minimal overhead.

 > Take a look at the [demo](https://github.com/tinacms/next-blog-starter-graphql/tree/add-tina-gql) we just went through, see if you can expand on it and share your progress with us!